Author: Bruce Pagano II (Page 2 of 50)

 Over that last year, there have been numerous accounts of Christian leaders and pastors being involved in morally reprehensible abuses.
 Stories like Jerry Falwell Jr’s sex scandal and abusive university policies and practices, Mark Discoll’s continued bullying and unrepentant behavior, John MacArthur’s hiring and continued support of multiple pedophiles, and even Hillsong Church founder Brian Houston’s accusations of failing to report abuse and subsequent misconduct are all examples of what can happen when unchecked and unrestrained power become central to a religious institution.

 On the surface, these events seem like worse-case scenarios, mainly confined to high-profile leaders with massive churches and platforms.
-To a large degree, it is true that pastors in that setting are more prone to these types of scandals.
+To a large degree, pastors in that setting are more prone to these scandals.
 However, in May 2022, Guidepost Solutions issued a detailed report stating that the Southern Baptist Convention (SBC) had compiled a list of 700 pastors who had been reported for varying degrees of sexual abuse over a 20-year period.

-That report makes it clear that this is not a “megachurch” or celebrity pastor issue.
+That report clarifies that this is not a “megachurch” or celebrity pastor issue.
 And while there seems to be an ever-growing trail of victims, my biggest question is: How is this happening?
 How are Christian leaders ignoring this?
 How have we not condemned and moved to correct this devastating issue?
 While many factors exist that enable this kind of abuse and make victims reluctant to report it, the spiritual element complicates the issue.
-And while complicated, there is a very specific rising trend within the American Evangelical Industrial Complex that feeds that complexity.
+While complicated, a specific rising trend within the American Evangelical Industrial Complex feeds that complexity.

 “Groomers”